-(1) The amounts reported under the Threshold, Target and Maximum columns in this table are the values of the possible incentive compensation awards calculated in accordance with the provisions set forth in the LTI Plan.
+(2) The amounts reported under the Threshold, Target and Maximum columns in this table are the values of the possible incentive compensation awards calculated in accordance with the provisions set forth in the LTI Plan.
 The Threshold column reports the awards that would have been paid if 91% of the performance targets were met.
 If less than 91% of a performance target is met, no incentive award is paid with respect to that target.
 The Target column reports the awards that would have been paid if 100% of the performance targets were met and the Maximum column reports the amount that would have been paid if 109% of the performance targets were met and represents the maximum awards available under the plan regardless of the amount by which the performance targets are exceeded.
-The performance goals relate to both

-- quantitative and qualitative criteria.
+The performance targets performance goals relate to both quantitative and qualitative criteria.
 The award amounts are denominated in dollars but are payable in restricted stock units in the number of shares that the award equates to at the time of payout.
-In February 2022, each executive received an award of restricted stock units for 2021 that was the maximum award payable under the LTI Plan as described in "Compensation Discussion and Analysis Elements of Compensation Incentive Compensation Long-Term Incentive Plan." - (2) The amounts reported under the Threshold, Target and Maximum columns in this table are the possible incentive compensation awards calculated in accordance with the provisions set forth in the STI Plan.
+In February 2023, each executive received an award of restricted stock units for 2022 that was the maximum award payable under the LTI Plan as described in "Compensation Discussion and Analysis - Elements of Compensation - Incentive Compensation - Long-Term Incentive Plan."

+- (3) The amounts reported under the Threshold, Target and Maximum columns in this table are the possible incentive compensation awards calculated in accordance with the provisions set forth in the STI Plan.
 The Threshold column reports the awards that would have been paid if 91% of the performance targets were met.
 If less than 91% of a performance target is met, no incentive award is paid with respect to that target.
 The Target column reports the awards that would have been paid if 100% of the performance targets were met and the Maximum column reports the amount that would have been paid if 109% of the performance targets were met and represents the maximum awards available under the plan regardless of the amount by which the performance targets are exceeded.
-The performance targets performance poals relate to both quantitative and qualitative criteria.
-For 2021, each executive received an award amount that was the maximum award payable under the STI Plan as reported in the Summary Compensation Table. - (3) Represents the grant of RSUs to each named executive officer under the LTI Plan based on the Company's overall performance and the executive's individual performance for 2020.
-The grant of RSUs reported for this award will vest on the third anniversary of each such award's grant date.
+The performance targets performance goals relate to both quantitative and qualitative criteria.
+For 2022, each executive received an award amount that was the maximum award payable under the STI Plan as reported in the Summary Compensation Table. - (4) Represents the grant of restricted stock units to each named executive officer under the LTI Plan based on the Company's overall performance and the executive's individual performance for 2021.
+The grant of RSUs reported for this award will vest on the third anniversary of each such award's grant date. - (5) David E. Dykstra retired from the Company on December 31, 2022.
+Pursuant to the terms of his letter agreement dated August 5, 2022, he forfeited his right to receive a long-term incentive unit award for 2022.